-Ukraine war: Multiple explosions heard in Kyiv
+Ukraine war: Multiple explosions in Kyiv as Ukraine reports kamikaze drone strikes

 - Published

-At least three explosions have been heard in the Ukrainian capital Kyiv on Monday morning, after air raid sirens went off.
+At least three explosions have been heard in the Ukrainian capital Kyiv, after air raid sirens went off.

-The explosions happened at around 07:00 local time (04:00 GMT), said the BBC's Paul Adams, who is in the city.
+Mayor Vitalii Klitschko said residential buildings in the central Shevchenkivskiy area had been damaged.

+Andriy Yermak, head of President Zelensky's office, said the attacks were from so-called kamikaze drones.

 It comes a week after the capital was hit by several Russian missiles at rush hour, in a nationwide attack which left 19 dead.

-Russian President Vladimir Putin said the strikes last week were in retaliation for the bombing of a key bridge linking Russia to occupied Crimea, which he blamed on Ukraine.
+Russian President Vladimir Putin said last week's strikes were in retaliation for the bombing of a key bridge linking Russia to occupied Crimea, which he blamed on Ukraine.

 It was the first time during the war that the centre of Kyiv had been directly targeted.